-- .105 Circular 8/2007 was subsequently amended in 2009, 2012 and 2013.
-The rules that have changed: - (i) since the issue of Circular 8/2007 were indicated in the rule table with an \; - (ii) since the issue of Circular 3/2009 were indicated in the rule table with a #; - (iii) since the issue of Circular 3/2012 are indicated in the rule table in paragraph 21 of this Circular with a $\Box$ or $\Delta$ ; - (iv) since the issue of Circular 3/2012 are indicated in the rule table with a O; and - (v) since the issue of Circular 3/2012 are indicated in the rule table with a $\boxtimes$ . - .106 The amendments and revisions contained in Circular 3/2009 reflects changes in IFRS from 30 June 2007 to 30 April 2009.
+- .126 Circular 8/2007 was subsequently amended in 2009, 2012 and 2013.
+The rules that have changed: - (i) since the issue of Circular 8/2007 were indicated in the rule table with an \; - (ii) since the issue of Circular 3/2009 were indicated in the rule table with a #; - (iii) since the issue of Circular 3/2012 are indicated in the rule table in paragraph 21 of this Circular with a $\square$ or $\Delta$ ; - (iv) since the issue of Circular 3/2012 are indicated in the rule table with a O; - (v) since the issue of Circular 2/2015 are indicated in the rule table with a ⊠; and - (vi) since the issue of Circular 4/2018 are indicated in the rule table with a $\square$ .

+.127 The amendments and revisions contained in Circular 3/2009 reflects changes in IFRS from 30 June 2007 to 30 April 2009.
 The original rules are set out below:

-Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 3 Business Combinations • Goodwill impairment. Х • Re-measurement. • Excess of acquirer's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities over cost (previously referred to as "negative goodwill") adjustments. Х • In order to align the treatment with goodwill, it is treated on the same basis. • Goodwill adjustments recog- nised as result of the subsequent recognition of a deferred tax asset that existed at acquisition (IFRS 3 paragraph 65(b)). Х • Re-measurement (see also IAS 12 where the corresponding gain is also excluded).

-Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IAS 12 Income Taxes • Increases or decreases in the deferred tax balance resulting from a change in tax rate. Х • Included re-measurement (i) as defined.
-(Note: Changes in the deferred tax balance that do not affect the income statement are not included in headline earnings as these changes are not included in profit.) • Gain arising from the recognition of deferred tax asset resulting from an assessed loss: Х • Not a re-measurement.
-Initial recognition; Recognition of assessed loss of acquiree, which did not qualify for recognition as a deferred tax asset at the date of the business combination to the extent that there is a corresponding good-will adjustment (IFRS 3, paragraph 65 and IAS 12, paragraph 68). Х • Following the goodwill treatment. • Reassessment of recoverability of deferred tax asset. Х • Included re-measurement (i) as defined, as this is dependent on future profits.
-IAS 16 Property, Plant and Equipment • Depreciation. Х • Included re-measurement (ii) as defined. • Impairment/subsequent reversal of impairment. Х • Re-measurement of an asset. • Disposal gains/losses. Х • Re-measurement of an asset.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 3 Business Combinations ., ., Goodwill impairment.
+X • Re-measurement.
+Excess of acquirer's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities over cost (previously referred to as "negative goodwill") adjustments.
+X In order to align the treatment with goodwill, it is treated on the same basis.
+Goodwill adjustments recognised as result of the subsequent recognition of a deferred tax asset that existed at acquisition (IFRS 3 paragraph 65(b)).
+X Re-measurement (see also IAS 12 where the corresponding gain is also excluded).
+IAS 12 Income Taxes Increases or decreases in the deferred tax balance resulting from a change in tax rate.
+X Included re-measurement (i) as defined.
+(Note: Changes in the deferred tax balance that do not affect the income statement are not included in headline earnings as these changes are not included in profit.)
+Gain arising from the recognition of deferred tax asset resulting from an assessed loss: X Not a re-measurement.
+Initial recognition; Recognition of assessed loss of acquiree, which did not qualify for recognition as a deferred tax asset at the date of the business combination to the extent that there is a corresponding good-will adjustment (IFRS 3, paragraph 65 and IAS 12, paragraph 68). Α X Following the goodwill treatment.
+Reassessment of recoverability of deferred tax asset.
+X Included re-measurement (i) as defined, as this is dependent on future profits.
+IAS 16 Property, Plant and Equipment Depreciation.
+X • Included re-measurement (ii) as defined.
+Impairment/subsequent X Re-measurement of an asset.

+Standard/ Inter- Item In headline Out of headline Reason(s) pretation earnings earnings reversal of impairment.
+Disposal gains/losses.
+X Re-measurement of an asset.
 (Note: Gains on revaluation of property, plant and equipment will not be included in headline earnings, as they are not included in profit.)

-.107 Two amendments were made in 2012.
+.128 Two amendments were made in 2012.
 One related to ensuring that the tax effects of items excluded from headline earnings are also excluded, regardless of when they are recognised.
 The other amendment related to ensuring that the treatment for compensation for items of property, plant and equipment that were impaired, lost or given up is consistent with the related impairment or other loss recognised.
 The original rules are included below: